keras-team/keras-io/examples/graph/md/gat_node_classification.md

-In this tutorial, we will implement a specific graph neural network known as a [Graph Attention Network](https://arxiv.org/abs/1710.10903) (GAT) to predict labels of scientific papers based on the papers they cite (using the [Cora](https://linqs.soe.ucsc.edu/data) dataset).
+In this tutorial, we will implement a specific graph neural network known as a [Graph Attention Network](https://arxiv.org/abs/1710.10903) (GAT) to predict labels of scientific papers based on what type of papers cite them (using the [Cora](https://linqs.soe.ucsc.edu/data) dataset).

 ### References